Gabapentin and Alcohol Withdrawal: How to Use It

 gabapentin and alcohol withdrawal

-While gabapentin is not yet an FDA-approved treatment for alcoholism, a number of studies support the use of gabapentin for alcohol withdrawal and cravings:
+While gabapentin is not yet an FDA-approved treatment for alcoholism, a number of studies support the its use withdrawal and cravings:

-• In a 12-day study of alcoholics detoxifying with either gabapentin or lorazepam (a benzodiazepine prescribed with the brand name Ativan), the gabapentin group was less likely to drink – and had less craving, anxiety, and sedation (source)
+• In a 12-day study detoxifying with either gabapentin or lorazepam (a benzodiazepine prescribed with the brand name Ativan), the former was less likely to drink – and had less craving, anxiety, and sedation.

-• In a 12-week study of 150 alcoholics receiving either gabapentin or a placebo, the gabapentin group had significantly less insomnia, dysphoria, and alcohol craving (source)
+• In a 12-week study of 150 alcoholics receiving either gabapentin or a placebo, the former had significantly less insomnia, dysphoria, and craving.

-• Gabapentin reduced alcohol intake for alcoholic rats but not for non-alcoholic rats, demonstrating its effectiveness for alcohol cravings by acting as a substitute source of GABA (source)
+• This medication also reduced drinking intake for addicted rats but not for non-addicted rats, demonstrating its effectiveness for cravings by acting as a substitute source of GABA.

-• Gabapentin is comparable to clonazepam in its effectiveness for treating insomnia in depressed patients (source)
+• It is comparable to clonazepam in its effectiveness for treating insomnia in depressed patients.

 gabapentin and alcohol

 Not everyone can obtain gabapentin, since it must be prescribed by a doctor.
-It can sometimes be difficult to find a doctor who is open to prescribing gabapentin for alcohol withdrawal.
+It can sometimes be difficult to find a doctor who is open to prescribing it for withdrawal.

-Besides benzodiazepines, which are the most commonly prescribed drugs for alcohol detox, there is an alternative to gabapentin for alcohol withdrawal known as baclofen.
+Besides benzodiazepines, which are the most commonly prescribed drugs for substance detox, there is an alternative for withdrawal known as baclofen.

 Baclofen

 Baclofen is another prescription drug that is structurally similar to GABA.
-Like gabapentin, baclofen can be used to manage alcohol withdrawal symptoms.
+Baclofen can be used to manage withdrawal symptoms.

-Long-term, high-dose baclofen has also been used by a growing number of people to achieve a state of indifference toward alcohol.
-To learn more, check out on the interesting baclofen alcohol relationship.
+Long-term, high-dose baclofen has also been used by a growing number of people to achieve a state of indifference toward substances.

-Gabapentin for alcohol withdrawal is a little-known but highly effective treatment that our medical establishment has all but hidden from patients.
-While not everyone responds well to gabapentin, a greater awareness of the use of gabapentin for alcohol withdrawal can improve recovery odds for many people.
+While a little-known, this is a highly effective treatment that our medical establishment has all but hidden from patients.
+While not everyone responds well to it, a greater awareness of the use of this medication can improve recovery odds for many people.

 Check Fit Recovery’s list of supplements that work best for supporting the brain-body system through alcohol recovery.

-If you have any questions about gabapentin and alcohol withdrawal, please post them in the comment box below.
+If you have any questions, please post them in the comment box below.

 ___________________________________